If you're a new visitor to Banff National Park, you may find the selection of…

-If you’re looking for world-class mountain scenery in an area that doesn’t get a lot of attention, then head to the Tombstone Mountain Range in the Yukon Territory.
-Starting at KM 58.5 on the Dempster Highway, the three to five day backpacking trip takes you first to Grizzly Lake, and then to Divide and Talus Lakes.
+If you’re looking for world-class mountain scenery in an area that doesn’t get a lot of attention, then do the hike to Grizzly Lake in the Tombstone Mountain Range, Yukon Territory.
+Starting at KM 58.5 on the Dempster Highway, the three to five day hiking trip takes you first to Grizzly Lake, and then to Divide and Talus Lakes.
 It’s a wild, desolate, truly memorable landscape.

 Everyone must take their food in a bear proof barrel – one that will fit in your backpack.
 At the mandatory orientation (offered at 9 AM, 11 AM, 1 PM and 4 PM) you are given a barrel in return for a $60 cash deposit.
 The only downside is that you must drive back to the Tombstone Interpretative Center at KM 71 to return it at the end of the hike.

 At the campsites you’ll find outhouses, cooking shelters, more bear boxes, tent platforms and barrels for grey water disposal.

 Here’s a look at the landscape you’ll enjoy on the hike to Grizzly Lake.